wolfi584/Movies-ETL/README.md

 - Merge wiki_movies_df and kaggle_metadata.
 Name the new data frame movies_df.
 - Clean the movies_df data frame, Kaggle, and Wikipedia columns as arguments.
 Filter the movies_df data frame.
 - Merge the ratings data frame with the movies_df data frame.
 Rename the data frame to movies_with_ratings_df.
 - Make a file path to Wikipedia data, Kaggle metadata, MovieLens rating data files. set three variables equal to function created in deliverable one.
-Set data frames equal to file names in step eleeven.
+Set data frames equal to file names in step eleven.
 Check that wiki_movies_df as the same as in deliverable two.

 ### Create the movie database
 - Rename ETL_clean_kaggle_data.ipynb to ETL_create_database.ipynb.
-- Add movies_df data frame annd MovieLens rating CSV data to SQL database.
+- Add movies_df data frame annd MovieLens rating CSV data into SQL database.